History of herbalism: Early modern era

 The 16th and 17th centuries were the great age of herbals, many of them available for the first time in English and other languages rather than Latin or Greek.
 The 18th and 19th centuries saw more incorporation of plants found in the Americas, but also the advance of modern medicine.

-16th century
+16th and 17th centuries

 The first herbal to be published in English was the anonymous Grete Herball of 1526.
 The two best-known herbals in English were The Herball or General History of Plants (1597) by John Gerard and The English Physician Enlarged (1653) by Nicholas Culpeper.
 Gerard's text was basically a pirated translation of a book by the Belgian herbalist Dodoens and his illustrations came from a German botanical work.
 The original edition contained many errors due to faulty matching of the two parts.
 Culpeper's blend of traditional medicine with astrology, magic, and folklore was ridiculed by the physicians of his day, yet his book—like Gerard's and other herbals—enjoyed phenomenal popularity.
 The Age of Exploration and the Columbian Exchange introduced new medicinal plants to Europe.
 The Badianus Manuscript was an illustrated Mexican herbal written in Nahuatl and Latin in the 16th century.